SONEINT/RepData_PeerAssessment1/PA1_template.md

 ##  $ interval: Factor w/ 288 levels "0","5","10","15",..: 1 2 3 4 5 6 7 8 9 10 ...
 ```

+We need to create a function to compute the total number of steps per day.

 ```r
 # Create a function to compute the total number of steps taken per day